-You’ve written a book before and had a tough go of it—and now understand the importance of having someone be your mentor, reader’s advocate, instructional design assistant, sanity-checker, or any combination you need.
+You’ve written a book before and had a tough go of it—and now understand the importance of having someone be your coach, reader’s advocate, instructional design assistant, sanity-checker, or any combination you need.

 Do any of these situations sound familiar?
 If so, you need a developmental editor (DE).

-Developmental editing is not the same as copy editing or proofreading.
+Developmental editing is not the same as copyediting.
 Instead, it’s all about the structure and the story.
-The developmental editing process works best if we can collaborate from the very beginning: discovering the audience(s), developing the outline, and ultimately asking and answering all those pesky yet crucial “Why would the reader care?” questions up front.
-As you create your manuscript, I’ll read and provide feedback on each chapter, helping to keep you on point and in the groove.
+The developmental editing process works best if we can collaborate from the very beginning: discovering the audience(s), developing the outline, applying instructional design and story development strategies, and ultimately asking and answering up front all those pesky yet crucial “Why should the reader care?” questions.
+As you create your manuscript, I’ll read and provide feedback on each chapter to keep you on point and in the groove.

-For technical books, especially those that include programming code examples and exercises, the DE process may also include the scheduling and organization of peer and expert reviews, and helping the author assess any revisions that are needed, based on feedback from those reviewers.
-Scheduling and coordinating those reviews will be billed at an hourly rate.
+For technical books, especially those that include software code examples and exercises, the DE process may also include the scheduling and organization of peer and expert reviews and helping the author assess any revisions that are needed, based on feedback from those reviewers.
+Scheduling and coordinating those reviews will be billed at an hourly rate to be determined.

-$5 per page, plus $30 per 30-minute Skype/Google Hangouts/phone call for pre-writing planning and activities, chapter review feedback, brainstorming, etc. Add $.02 per word for copy editing services.
+$5 per page, plus $30 per 30-minute phone/message app call for prewriting activities, chapter review feedback, brainstorming, etc. Add $.02 per word for copyediting.